smithy-lang/smithy-rs/design/src/rfcs/rfc0020_service_builder.md

 Removing this runtime insertion/removal and opting for a static alternative would remove a runtime failure case and improve performance.

 The `Handler` trait already enjoys a blanket implementation for any `FnOnce({OperationInput}) -> Fut + Clone + Send + 'static` where `Fut: Future<Output = {Operation}Output>`.
 This includes any closure which captures cloneable state.
-In this way the customer already has the option to provide state to handlers while building their service.
+In this way the customer already has the option to provide type safe state to handlers while building their service.

 Requiring that the customer writes all handlers as closures might be cumbersome, providing the following API will make adjoining state to a handler easier for customers: